 Join the Southern Food & Beverage Museum for a special demonstration featuring NatFAB Research Fellow Dan Robert and Ali Loftin of Loftin Oysters.
 The two are teaming up to feature a delicious combination of Burger's Smokehouse bacon and Gulf oysters, presented in Loftin's handcrafted, ceramic oyster shell cookware for the at-home chef.

-The program begins at 1:30 PM in the Rouses Culinary Innovation Center by Jenn-Air, samples are first come first serve.
+The program begins at 1:30 PM in the Rouses Culinary Innovation Center by Jenn-Air, samples are first come, first served.
 Free with museum admission.

 About the Presenters